Russian anti-satellite systems

 In January 2010, the commander of the Russian space forces Oleg Ostapenko echoed previous statements, telling the official ITAR-TASS news agency that Russia would be able to respond to threats from space.
 "The USSR was developing inspection and strike spacecraft," Ostapenko said, "...Our policy - there should be no war in space, but we are military people and should be ready for everything.
 Our activities in this direction would be dependent on others, but trust me, we would be able to respond quickly and adequately."

 Aircraft and anti-aircraft based systems

-In addition to the IS and Naryad systems, Russian officials cited available assets of the 30P6 complex capable of intercepting low-orbiting satellites.
-The system was based on the MiG-31 fighter jet and used the 45Zh6 Krona facility for targeting.
+For example, Russian officials cited available assets of the 30P6 complex as capable of intercepting low-orbiting satellites.
+This system was based on the MiG-31 fighter jet and used the 45Zh6 Krona tracking facility for targeting.
 The system was reportedly capable of intercepting its targets over central Russia.
 According to official sources, the development of the system was stopped in 1995, however all elements of the complex including the aircraft, its command facility, the Krona guidance complex and a rocket-interceptor were undergoing upgrades, as of 2009.
-The introduction of the second Krona facility in the Russian far east, promised in 2012, would enable the system to track satellites taking off from Vandenberg air force base in the west coast of the United States, a key facility for military space launches.
+The introduction of the second Krona facility in the Russian far east, promised in 2012, would enable the system to track satellites taking off from the Vandenberg Air Force Base on the West Coast of the United States, the nation's key facility for military space launches.

 Not unlike the US navy anti-missile system, which was used in the 2008 satellite intercept, Russian sources promised to add anti-satellite capabilities to the S-400 and S-500 ground-to-air systems, then under development.
 (Previously, official Russian sources quoted the capability of such systems to hit targets at the altitude of around 30 kilometers, way too low for any anti-satellite role.)